Sviat6239/Atlas/README.md

 # Atlas
-Atlas is a web framework in c buildet for c,c++,python,lua
+Atlas is a lightweight and efficient web framework primarily written in C, designed to be easily integrated with C, C++, Python, and Lua.
+It empowers developers to create fast, scalable, and robust web applications, while offering flexibility for developers to interact with the framework using their preferred programming languages.